 - Money deposited in SSA will be eligible for tax deduction under 80C up to the limit of Rs 1,50,000 per annum.

 - You can practically withdraw from the account up to 50% only in case of a financial urgency.
 The child must attain the age of 18 years for such withdrawal.

 - On the marriage, the account will automatically close.
 Whether it happens before the 21 years of account opening.

 If you have a girl child, You must have SSY in your investment portfolio.
-The interest rate is highest as compared to other tax saving investment plans.
-The SSY investment will create a fund which can be used at the time of higher studies or marriage.
+The interest rate is highest as compared to other tax-saving investment plans.
+The SSY investment will create a fund that can be used at the time of higher studies or marriage.

 #5.
 Senior Citizen Saving Scheme

-As the name suggests, senior citizen saving scheme is purely for the senior citizens.
-This is the one of the best tax saving investment for the senior citizens as it provides a regular return in form of interest which take care the financial needs.
+As the name suggests, the senior citizen saving scheme is purely for senior citizens.
+This is one of the best tax saving investment for the senior citizens as it provides a regular return in form of interest which take care of the financial needs.
 The investor is also allowed to withdraw prematurely subject to some terms and conditions.

-SCSS is also the safe investment plan because the funds are backed up the Indian government.
+SCSS is also a safe investment plan because the funds are backed up by the Indian government.